-Whether the problem is bad breath smell, keep in mind that your friend probably doesn’t know.
-Most people can’t smell themselves.
-Or if your friend continually looks dishevelled with rumpled or dirty clothes, she might not realize how bad they look.
+When the problem is bad breath, keep in mind that your friend probably doesn’t know about it.
+Most people are unaware of whether their breath smells.
 Try to place yourself in their position and think about how you would prefer to be approached.
 For example, would it be better for your friend to mention it to you, or do you prefer to hear it from someone you’re not close with?
 Or how would you feel if no one ever told you but avoided interacting with you instead?

 Be considerate.
 Bad breath is a delicate subject, so it is essential to approach your friend, co-worker or loved one with respect and some sensitivity.
 Refrain from teasing or joking, and avoid just blurting out.
 While some people may respond well to a candid approach, others may not.
 Remember to also talk in private.